Adrian-Ng/Adrian-Ng.github.io/_java/Options/02-options-montecarlo.md

 mathjax: true
 ---

 The Monte Carlo method is a way of simulating a distribution by way of randomly generating a whole bunch of numbers.
+In __Central Limit Theorem__, the distribution of the sum of a large number of small contributions is approximately Gaussian.

 Stock prices can be described as a _random walk_.
 That is, a stock price is the linear combination of a number of infinitessimally small changes otherwise known as the __Wiener Process__.
-Each change is randomly sampled from some parametric distribution.
+Each change is randomly sampled from sthe standard Gaussian distribution.
 Our predicted stock price is where ever we end up at the end of the random walk.

 With Monte Carlo, we simply generate __large__ number of stock prices and calculate the pay-off for each of them.
 We average these pay-offs to obtain our predicted option price.